Career and Training Information for LVNs in California

 With additional training, you could also draw blood and give IV fluids.

 Many LVNs work in long-term care facilities, but opportunities are also available in hospitals, clinics, doctors' offices, home care agencies, blood banks, and correctional facilities.

 What Training Is Required?

 You'll need to complete a state-approved training program through an LVN trade school, career college, or vocational institute.
 So you may ask, "Is there an LVN school near me?"
 The good news is that vocational nursing programs can be found all across California.
 Each state-approved program consists of at least 576 hours of theory and 954 hours of hands-on clinical practice.
-Depending on whether you attend full- or part-time, it can take anywhere from 12 to 20 months to complete all requirements.3
+According to the Board of Vocational Nursing and Psychiatric Technicians, depending on whether you attend full- or part-time, it can take anywhere from 12 to 20 months to complete all requirements.